 However, in the above example, the safe harbor may still apply.
 Assume your prior year’s tax was $5,000.
 Since you prepaid $5,600, which is greater than 110% of the prior year’s tax (110% = $5,500), you qualify for this safe harbor and can escape the penalty.

-If your state has a state tax, the safe-harbor amount may be a different percentage.
+If your state has a state tax, the state’s de minimis amount and safe-harbor percentage and amount may be different.

 This example underscores the importance of making sure your prepayments are adequate, especially if you have a large increase in income.
 This is common when there is a large gain from the sale of stocks, sale of property, when large bonuses are paid, when a taxpayer retires, etc.